Return

 Author Introduction

-Jinyuan Chang, Executive Director of the Joint Laboratory of Data Science and Business Intelligence at Southwestern University of Finance and Economics, Guanghua Distinguished Professor, and recipient of the National Science Fund for Distinguished Young Scholars of China.
-Mainly engaged in two research fields: ultra-high dimensional data analysis and high-frequency financial data analysis.
-Hu Qiao, a 2021 doctoral student majoring in statistics at the School of Statistics, Southwestern University of Finance and Economics, with Professor Jinyuan Chang as his supervisor.
-Mainly engaged in research in the fields of high-dimensional time series analysis, empirical likelihood, and network data analysis.
+Jinyuan Chang is the Executive Director of the Joint Laboratory of Data Science and Business Intelligence at Southwestern University of Finance and Economics.
+He is a Guanghua Distinguished Professor and a recipient of the National Science Fund for Distinguished Young Scholars of China.
+His primary research interests include ultra-high dimensional data analysis and high-frequency financial data analysis.